JensRantil/http-trigger-trigger/README.rst

 Why would I want to use this?
 -----------------------------
-I've been using this to securily expose a build tool trigger to the web so that Github could trigger builds when new pushes arrives.
+I've been using this to securely expose a build tool trigger to the web so that Github could trigger builds when new pushes arrives.

 In general, this tool is useful when you'd like to expose a certain